ENG517/Github-Docs-DEMO/content/desktop/overview/getting-started-with-github-desktop.md

 This guide will help you get started with {% data variables.product.prodname_desktop %} by setting up the application, authenticating your account, configuring basic settings, and introducing the fundamentals of managing projects with {% data variables.product.prodname_desktop %}.
 You will be able to use {% data variables.product.prodname_desktop %} to collaborate on projects and connect to remote repositories after working through this guide.

+{% data variables.product.prodname_desktop %} is an open source project.
+You can see the roadmap, contribute to the project, or open an issue to provide feedback or feature requests.
+For more information, see the [`desktop/desktop`](https://github.com/desktop/desktop) repository.

+### Prequisites

 You might find it helpful to have a basic understanding of Git and {% data variables.product.prodname_dotcom %} before getting started with {% data variables.product.prodname_desktop %}.
 For more information, see the following articles.

 * "[AUTOTITLE](/get-started/using-git)"
 * "[AUTOTITLE](/get-started/learning-about-github)"
 * "[AUTOTITLE](/get-started)"

-{% data variables.product.prodname_desktop %} is an open source project.
-You can see the roadmap, contribute to the project, or open an issue to provide feedback or feature requests.
-For more information, see the [`desktop/desktop`](https://github.com/desktop/desktop) repository.

 ## Part 1: Installing and authenticating